Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 </p>

 - Click “Add Raster”
-- Select your floor plan image
+- Select your floorplan image
 - The image should be displayed in the Georeferencer window

 <p align="center">